Student Community Involvement Project

 Student Community Involvement Project competition

 SCTEA is again sponsoring a Student Community Involvement Project competition.
 Any student organization or class within the technical college system is eligible to participate in the competition.
 This is a great opportunity for students to get involved with the local community and to address special needs in the college and local community.
 Help make someone's life a little happier, do something about the problems others in the community are experiencing.
+Here's a great opportunity to show that you care.

 Awards